 Do You Need An Aftermarket CPU Cooler?

-Well, if you want to overclock your CPU, an aftermarket cooler is definitely a must in the majority of cases.
-A tower cooler would present a great balance of performance and affordability, though if you’re really hell-bent on squeezing every bit of power out of a processor, liquid is hands-down the best way to go – but also the most expensive.
+Well, if you want to overclock your CPU, an aftermarket cooler is a must in the majority of cases.
+A tower cooler would present a great balance of performance and affordability.
+However, if you’re hell-bent on squeezing every bit of power out of a processor, liquid is hands-down the best way to go – but also the most expensive.

-As for those who are simply annoyed with their stock cooler constantly revving up or the case getting too hot to the touch after a while, there are great tower coolers out there which are both cheap and quiet.
-And as already mentioned, a good low-profile cooler can give quite a boost to some Mini ITX or Micro ATX PCs which can’t properly fit a larger cooler.
+As for those who are simply annoyed with their stock cooler constantly revving up or the case getting too hot to the touch after a while, there are great tower coolers out there, which are both cheap and quiet.
+And as already mentioned, an excellent low-profile cooler can give quite a boost to some Mini ITX or Micro ATX PCs, which can’t properly fit a larger cooler.

 And finally, something that’s also worth noting if your PC has a nasty tendency to overheat is the fact that the CPU cooler itself might not be the problem.
-If you’re facing recurring BSODs and restarts, if the beeper inside the case keeps going off, or if you’re seeing some significant and seemingly random slowdowns, then overheating is most likely the culprit, but it is probably not solely the CPU cooler’s fault.
+If you’re facing recurring BSODs and restarts, if the beeper inside the case keeps going off, or if you see some significant and seemingly random slowdowns, then overheating is most likely the culprit.
+Still, it is probably not solely the CPU cooler’s fault.

 So, before throwing the old cooler out, consider trying out the following:

 - Clean the computer case.
 This means the CPU, GPU, and PSU coolers, as well as the air intakes on the case.
 Dust buildup is a ubiquitous problem with any PC that uses active cooling, and it is the leading cause of overheating most of the time.